peter-evans/kdef/docs/docs/configuration.md

 - **serverName** (string)

     Set if connecting via TLS requires a distinct server name.
-    When connecting via TLS, by default the client will use the hostname or IP address of the connected broker as the TLS server name.
+    When connecting via TLS, by default the client uses the hostname or IP address of the connected broker as the TLS server name.

 ## SASLConfig